-Universal Credit - The roll out of Universal Credit remains currently manageable, as at present it affects new tenants and tenants with a change in circumstances only.
+Universal Credit - The roll out of Universal Credit remains currently manageable, as at present it affects new tenants and tenants with a change in circumstances only although Derby is now included in the phasing of welfare support over to Universal Credit.
 In areas in which Universal Credit has been fully implemented rent arrears have increased significantly, thereby reducing the income for the HRA.
 The impact of Universal Credit on debt levels and therefore HRA income will continue to be closely monitored.
 Rent arrears have increased but not by as much as might have been expected over the last year.

 Cost of Living Crisis -There will continue to be impact from the cost of living crisis on the HRA as the economic situation impacts on tenants and other Derby residents.
 We expect higher demand for housing increasing waiting lists.
-The HRA has not received direct support from the Government but by supporting citizens through this difficult period there is a financial impact on the HRA (rent cap).
+The HRA has not received direct support from the Government but by supporting citizens through this difficult period there is a financial impact on the HRA.
 Amongst other things, rent arrears and bad debt levels may increase.
 However, assumptions on managing these from within the HRA are built into the 30 year business plan.